SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/06-String-Data-Type.md

 System.out.println(fullName);
 ```

+[/slide]

+[slide hideTitle]

+# Example: Saying Hello

-## Combining the names of a person to obtain the full name
+Here is how we can combine the first and last name of a person to print their full name.

 ```Java live
 String firstName = "John";